In Delhi’s worst violence in decades, a man watched his brother burn

 A widower, Anwar lived alone in a one-room brick shed in the narrow, congested alleys of a neighborhood called Shiv Vihar.
 When he was younger, he worked ironing clothes.
 In later years, he rented carts to vendors and reared goats on a small vacant plot.
 His brother Saleem, an auto-rickshaw driver, lived on the adjacent street with his wife and children.

 When trouble arrived, it came swiftly.
 On Feb.
-24, large-scale violence had broken out nearby between Hindus and Muslims after a provocative speech by a member of Modi’s ruling Bharatiya Janata Party, where he threatened opponents of the citizenship law.
+24, large-scale violence had broken out nearby between Hindus and Muslims after a provocative speech by a member of Modi’s ruling Bharatiya Janata Party, in which he threatened opponents of the citizenship law.

 The next morning, Saleem said, he stepped outside his cramped two-room home and saw his car had been vandalized.
 Several young men were pushing it away, a prelude to setting it on fire.
 He rushed back inside and shouted at his wife, Nasreen, and his five children, the youngest 7 and the eldest 20, to run outside.
 They left so quickly they didn’t have time to put on shoes.